 2. Where is the catch-all (aka dumping ground) in your house?

 Our dining room table has to be it because this is where we do our schooling.
 One day soon, I hope to have my dream house where we can have a lovely den where the computers and art project can be kept.
-I can envision everything having it’s own special place in our dream house and nothing ever out of place again.
+I can envision everything having its own special place in our dream house and nothing ever out-of-place again.

 3. Do you make it a point to visit State/National Parks when you travel or even in your own hometown?
 What’s your favorite?

-Travelling…vacationing is a limited thing for us.
+Traveling…vacationing is a limited thing for us.
 We have only had the pleasure of doing this a handful of times.
 We do love National Parks, though.
 The Smoky’s and Blue Ridge Parkway are a stone’s throw from us, as well as a number of National Forests and state parks.
-We are indeed blessed!
+We are blessed!